bao7uo/target-redirector/README.md

 - web application is protected by third-party ddos protection/load balancers which serve the public URL.
 The third-party servers are not in scope so cannot be tested.
 A backend target IP/hostname has been provided, but the public URL is referenced all over the target web application
 - hostname resolving to multiple IP addresses, but you can only test one IP, and you do not want to the "fix" DNS using hosts file or similar

-## Requirements
+## Build / Requirements

-This project is written entirely in Kotlin, including the Burp API, and requires Kotlin compiler (tested with kotlinc-jvm 1.2.10) to build.
+This project is written in Kotlin, although is currently built with the regular Java Burp API.
+Building from source requires the Kotlin compiler (tested with kotlinc-jvm 1.2.10).

+To build, use the following command which has been tested successfully on both Windows and Linux.

+- `kotlinc -classpath burp-extender-api-1.7.22.jar src/main/kotlin/TargetRedirector.kt -include-runtime -d TargetRedirector.jar`

+The project can be built against a Kotlin version of the Burp API.
 See the following page from my other repo which has further details about the Burp API and Kotlin.

 - https://github.com/bao7uo/burp-extender-api-kotlin/blob/master/README.md

-## Build

-Use the following command which has been tested successfully on both Windows and Linux.
+To build with the Kotlin Burp API, place the API kt source files in the `src/main/kotlin/burp directory` and build with the following command.

-`kotlinc src/main/kotlin/burp/*.kt src/main/kotlin/TargetRedirector.kt -include-runtime -d TargetRedirector.jar`
+- `kotlinc src/main/kotlin/burp/*.kt src/main/kotlin/TargetRedirector.kt -include-runtime -d TargetRedirector.jar`

 ## Usage